dmaone/CommonSense/README.md

 With empty EEPROM, keyboard won't work.
 You need to initialize it.
 There are config files in misc/ directory which should be a good starting point.
 To load it into device, run FlightController, Config->Open, Config->Upload.
 BEWARE, thresholds may be set absolutely wrong!

+## Hardware configuration hints
+* If key monitor only shows zeroes, no matter which keys you press - set ADC resolution higher.
+* If even at 12 bits it still doesn't work - increase charge delay.
+Recommended setting is 18.
+* If you see double actuations on keypress - set debouncing higher.
+* If several keys fire at once - set longer discharge delay.
+I found that 180 (10us) works pretty well.
+* If you haven't touched ExpHdr pins - settings mode to "Solenoid" and drive time to 100 will make a LED on the kit blink with every keypress (not in setup mode).

 ## Configuring thresholds
 !!!NOTE!!!
-If you see double presses on some keys - set threshold higher - just under the steady pressed state.
+If you see double presses on some keys, set threshold higher - just under the steady pressed state.
 Some keys have physical bounce and there are two peaks.
 Controller is too fast and sees this as 2 keypresses.
-Yes, there is debouncing - currently it's 4 readouts for the state transition to happen, which adds about 1.5ms lag.
-Could be made longer - look for DEBOUNCING in the scan.h

 Short version (for beamspring, invert direction, so max->min and negative adjustments):
 * Click "Key Monitor" button.